rithikb24/Postman/README.md

 Alternatively -
 1. create a table on your local postgres server using the command in database/create_fixtures.sql
+2. Set all the enviourment variables seen in line15-19 in app/app.py accordingly.
-2. use the file app/app.py to populate the database
+3. use the file app/app.py to populate the database

 Things Done from points to achieve
 1. Code follows concepts of OOPS
 2. The file gets processed under a mintue
 4. all details ingested in one table
-5. This can be achieved by running this query - """CREATE TABLE agg_name AS SELECT COUNT(DISTINCT name) AS distinct_name FROM postman"""
+5. An aggregated table on above rows with `name` and `no. of products` as the columns can be achieved from this command- """CREATE TABLE agg_name AS SELECT COUNT(DISTINCT name) AS distinct_name FROM postman"""